 Regardless, Top Gun in 1986 was nowhere near as big as Back to the Future in the summer of 1985, so finding the next brunette babe became the in-thing.
 As such, Geena Davis was cast in The Fly circa 1985 before Jennifer Grey was cast in Dirty Dancing circa 1986.
 Perhaps Supergirl (1984) would not have flopped at the box office if the superheroine had dark hair like Superman.
 Ironically, Helen Slater is a natural brunette and she still had dark hair during the pre-production of Supergirl.
 Demi auditioned for that role as well, but Helen won it despite the fact that the only screen gig to her name was an episode of ABC Afterschool Specials.
 It’s not like Helen already had the requisite physique.
 The real irony is that Demi was cast in General Hospital (circa late 1981) because the producers wanted an actress like Margot Kidder in Superman.
 You would think that Demi would have gone blonde after Risky Business and Supergirl.
 In all fairness to her, she stayed as a brunette in 1984 because she had lost to Heather Langenkamp for the role of Nancy in A Nightmare on Elm Street.

 Prior to that movie, Heather was in a TV movie (Passions) and had finished acting in an indie movie (Nickel Mountain).
 Unlike Heather, Demi actually had horror movie experience with Parasite (1982).
 It was only in 1990 that Demi went blonde.
 She did it for a 1991 movie called The Butcher’s Wife.
 It didn’t do that well at the box office despite Demi coming off the success of Ghost.
 She stayed blonde for when she auditioned for the role of Catwoman in Batman Returns, because Selena has blonde hair.
 Demi still lost to Michelle Pfeiffer, so she decided that having blonde hair must have been a curse.
 Heather Langenkamp didn’t dye her hair blonde because Phoebe Cates and Cindy Crawford proved that you could be a sex icon without it.
-Despite the box office failure of Howard the Duck, Lea Thompson (who can be seen in the center of the above photo) had paved the way for brunettes reigning supreme in the nineties.
+Despite the box office failure of Howard the Duck, Lea Thompson (who can be seen in the center of the below photo) had paved the way for brunettes reigning supreme in the nineties.
 Elisabeth Shue followed suit in Back to the Future Part II after her dark blonde hair in The Karate Kid.

 The top three examples of brunettes besting blondes in the `90s are Demi (who’s in the above 1984 photo with Sean Penn) scoring a 12.5 million dollar paycheck for Striptease (1996), Julia Roberts scoring a 12 million paycheck for Conspiracy Theory (1997) and Sandra Bullock scoring an 11 million paycheck for Hope Floats (1998).
 Even Sharon Stone could only get paid as much as 6 million for Casino (1995) and Diabolique (1996) whereas Nicole Kidman (who was a redhead before the `90s) had only earned 6.5 million for Eyes Wide Shut (1999).
 Fellow blondes Kim Basinger and Meg Ryan were also less fortuitous than the aforementioned brunettes with their salaries.
 Jodie Foster was different.
 She was super successful in the `90s due to becoming a brunette for The Silence of the Lambs (1991).
 Even then, she only got paid 5 million for Maverick (1994), 4 million for Nell (1994) and 9 million for Contact since she won a Screen Actors Guild award for Nell.
 Her being paid 15 million for Anne and the King (1999) was a way to boost publicity as opposed to reflect fiscal value.